 We welcome you to worship with us!
 St. Thomas’ welcomes everyone regardless of age, abilities, physical or mental health, ethnicity, sexual orientation or gender identity, income, education, political affiliation or faith commitment.
 The things which bind us are greater than the things that separate us, and the love of God is greater than all our divisions.
-Children are welcome at all services as well as at children’s chapel, offered during the 10am Sunday service.
+Children are welcome at all services.

 St. Thomas’ is an Episcopal Church, a member of the Anglican Communion.
 Striving to walk a middle way between Roman Catholicism and Protestantism, we recognize the leadership of our Diocesan Bishop, our Presiding Bishop, and the Archbishop of Canterbury.
 We embrace the traditions handed down to us by the ancient Christian church with an attitude that is described as “comprehensive”: encompassing great diversity.

 Q. What is the mission of the Church?